Shan-Zhu/AgentEIS/README.md

 # AgentEIS
-The code for AgentEIS, which is an AI-enpowered EIS anlysis system.
+The code for AgentEIS, which is an AI-enpowered EIS anlysis system, reported by the article name "AI-Empowered Analysis of Equivalent Circuits in Electrochemical Impedance Spectroscopy".

 How to use:
 1. Download all code into a single folder.